TRPMorrison/Assignments/Assignment 16/README.md

 ### Deliverables

-* A fork of your todo app refactored to use at least one constructor
+* A link to your `prototype` branch so I can view your JS file

 ## Additional Resources